 Many say they did not realize the toll care-giving would take on their lives and health, not to mention their own needs and dreams.

 Long term care insurance covers a variety of care situations.
 While family members are typically excluded from financial reimbursement for care-giving services, under many long term care insurance policies, they may be eligible as “paid providers.”

 By selecting a comprehensive LTC policy, family-member caregivers can be paid for assisting with your care.
-Or, you may hire homemaking services to help with cooking, cleaning, and other household chores as part of the reimbursement.
+Or, you may be able to hire homemaking services to help with cooking, cleaning, and other household chores as part of the reimbursement.

 Don’t delay.
-Request a free quote and speak with an LTC Specialist about your options today.
+Request a no-cost, no-obligation quote and speak with an LTC Insurance Specialist about your options today.

 *All product guarantees are backed by the strength and claims-paying ability of the issuing insurer.